-RAS Round Seven - applications open on 3 April 2013,
+RAS Round Eight - applications now open from 30 September

-- 3 April: RAS Round Seven call for applications opens
+- 30th September, 2013: RAS Round Eight call for applications opens

-- 1 July: Resource allocation is made available to successful projects - for either six or twelve months.
+- 1st January 2014: Resource allocation is made available to successful projects

 You are strongly recommended to read the help page for tips on writing a successful RAS application.

 The Resource Allocation Scheme (RAS) is the formal process through which VLSCI resource grants are allocated.
 Resources are awarded for a year and there are two RAS rounds per year.
-Calls for applications open in April for a July to June allocation and in October for a January to December allocation.
+Calls for applications open in March for a July to June allocation and in September for a January to December allocation.
 Applications are evaluated and resources are granted subject to the VLSCI Terms and Conditions.
-To apply for VLSCI resources at other times, please contact the VLSCI Help Desk (see icon to right of this page).
-Resource allocation outside the official call for application periods will be subject to resource and evaluation committee members availability.
+To apply for VLSCI resources at other times, please contact the VLSCI Help Desk (Help icon on this page).
+Resource allocation outside RAS Rounds may be applied for through the PCF Manager and will be subject to resource availability and RAS Committee evaluation.